tractorjuice/binary-advisers/README.md

 The current version of this application is 0.1.4.

 ## Disclaimer
-This application is not optimized and may run out of OpenAI credits.
-Also, Wardley Mapping is provided courtesy of Simon Wardley and is licensed under Creative Commons Attribution Share-Alike.
+This application is using the OpenAI beta service, so may experience issues.
 Please use responsibly and in accordance with OpenAI's use-case policy.

 ## License
-This project is licensed under Creative Commons Attribution Share-Alike.
+This project is licensed under MIT.